 Realm of Bal-Kriav

-- Cari'phis, from the ice runes of Perge'khas - "Covenant Thieves"
+- Cari'phis, from the ice runes of Perge'khas - "War Rally"

-The rise of structure and order where there once was randomness and eternal change led to the Creation War.
+The rise of structure and order where there once was randomness and eternal change led to the Creation War (1486 DE - 8777 DE).
 It was a long war, impossible to conceive by those with finite life spans.
-A Covenant victory, it meant that everything outside of Chaos, the systems of Nawirrûs were here to stay.
+A Covenant victory, it meant that everything outside of Chaos, the systems of Nawirrûs, were for now, allowed to exist.

 We start our voyage at Angvild isle, a place pulled into this world from Chaos in the Creation War.
 Today, it is home to the Gimrune and other peoples of Engineen.
 The Engineens lay claim to inventing the first dirigibles.
-Travelling north from Angvild, we pass the former pirate haven Arrowoyn.
-A short travel north from this island we come upon the Bone Rigs.
+Travelling north from Angvild, we pass the former pirate haven Wynvild then further we come upon the first Manes Chimney.
 These bone platforms serve as trade ports with Torvild's lich masters.
 Leaving the macabre rigs, we travel west to one of the marvels of the realm, the Sea Tunnel.
 By way of this otherworldly sea passage, ships can make a rapid journey to the far northwestern corner of Midrêth.

 Leaving the coasts of the Aerie of Dragons, we cut south across the Sea of Mourning for a brief view of the dreaded isles of Necrocrypt.
 Get to close to this horrifying place and you will encounter the death ships of the Black Tide of Thasmudyan.
 This empire is one of the most sinister of the realm.
 Scattered across Necrocrypt are many Durkoth ruins.
 It is in these places that some of the most wicked creatures and organizations learned their dark arts.
 Going south past this undead haven, we come upon the continent Karterus.